SS Eastland: Second life as USS Wilmette

-After Eastland was raised on August 14, 1915, she was sold to the Illinois Naval Reserve and recommissioned as USS Wilmette, stationed at the Naval Station Great Lakes.
+After Eastland was raised on August 14, 1915, she was sold at auction to the Illinois Naval Reserve.
 She was converted to a gunboat, renamed Wilmette on February 20, 1918, and commissioned on 20 September 1918 under captain William B. Wells.
 Commissioned late in World War I, Wilmette did not experience combat.
 It trained sailors and experienced normal upkeep and repairs until placed in ordinary at Chicago on 9 July 1919, retaining a 10-man caretaker crew aboard.
 On 29 June 1920, the gunboat was returned to full commission.

 On June 7, 1921, Wilmette was tasked with sinking UC-97, a German U-boat surrendered to the United States after World War I. The guns of Wilmette were manned by gunner's mate J. O. Sabin, who had fired the first American cannon of World War I, and gunner's mate A. F. Anderson, the man who fired the first American torpedo of the war.

 For the remainder of her 25-year career, the gunboat served as a training ship for naval reservists of the 9th, 10th and 11th Naval Districts.
 It made voyages along the shores of the Great Lakes carrying trainees assigned to her from the Naval Station Great Lakes.
 Wilmette was placed "out of commission, in service" on 15 February 1940.

 Given hull designation IX-29 on February 17, 1941, she resumed training duty at Chicago on 30 March 1942, preparing armed guard crews for duty manning the guns on armed merchantmen.
 That assignment continued until the end of World War II in Europe obviated measures to protect transatlantic merchant shipping from German U-boats.

 During August 1943, Wilmette transported President Franklin D. Roosevelt, Admiral William D. Leahy, James F. Byrnes and Harry Hopkins on a 10-day fishing vacation in McGregor and Whitefish Bay.

 On April 9, 1945, she was returned to full commission for a brief interval.
 Wilmette was decommissioned on November 28, 1945, and her name was deleted from the Navy list on 19 December 1945.
 During 1946, Wilmette was offered for sale.
 On October 31, 1946, she was sold to the Hyman Michaels Company for scrapping, which was completed in 1947.

+For her service in the US Navy, Wilmette was eligible for the following awards: